By: Chris ⎜ Last updated

 Schouskjelleren Mikrobryggeri

 Schouskjelleren Mikrobryggeri on Trondheimsveien occupies the original 1842 cellars underneath the old Schous brewery.
-The entrance is easy to miss: look for the archway into the courtyard at Trondheimsveien 2, then head down the stairs.
-Vaulted brick ceilings, candlelight, a wood-burning fireplace.
+The entrance is easy to miss: look for the archway into the courtyard at Trondheimsveien 2, look to the right then head down the stairs.
+The pub has a cellar atmosphere with vaulted brick ceilings, candlelight and a wood-burning fireplace.
 They brew on-site and pour their own beers alongside guest taps and a long list of bottles from around the world.
-No food, but you're welcome to bring your own.
+There's no food, but you're welcome to bring your own from the nearby Schævs Pizza.
 On colder evenings, grab a seat near the fireplace and order one of the stronger brews.
 If you only have time for one beer in the neighbourhood, have it down here.

 Grünerløkka Brygghus

 Grünerløkka Brygghus on Thorvald Meyers gate brews its own beer and pours 15 to 20 of them on tap alongside guest beers and a large bottle selection.
-The interior is dark panelling and chalkboard menus, and the kitchen does pub food: fish and chips, burgers, bangers and mash.
-The beer is the reason to come, but the fish and chips are better than they need to be.
-They also run brewery tours with tastings if you want to see where it's all made.
-The actual brewery is on Københavngata, a few minutes' walk away.
+The interior is brown pub, dark panelling and chalkboard menus, and the kitchen does pub food: fish and chips, burgers, and bangers and mash.

 Fat City